 Black or green shingle stains from mold, mildew, or algae can be unsightly.
 If left too long, they can also eat away at the asphalt granules and begin to compromise your roof’s integrity.
-It’s important to clean away the mold/mildew/algae on your roof; here, our roofing experts tell you how to use a roof shingle cleaner to do so:
+It’s important to clean away the mold/mildew/algae on your roof; here, our roofing experts tell you how to remove roof shingle stains with a cleaner:

 What you’ll need to remove roof shingle stains:

 - Garden hose, nozzle

 - First, it’s important to choose the right a roof cleaning day.

 - Set aside some time on a day that’s cool and overcast with little to no wind.

 - Next, it’s also important that your gutters and downspouts are clean.

 - Position your ladder against your home and check your gutters.
 If they have debris in them, clean them out thoroughly so your roof shingle cleaner can wash away easily.

 - After that, make sure the shingles you’re going to clean are in good shape.
 If needed, make any necessary repairs.

 - Move any furniture or decorations that may be subjected to run-off.